knifecake/steady-queue/README.md

 There are several settings that control how Steady Queue works that you can set as well:

+- `database`: the database alias that Steady Queue will use to store its tables—defaults to `"default"`.
+See the [database configuration](#database-configuration) section for more details.
 - `process_heartbeat_interval`:  the heartbeat interval that all processes will follow—defaults to 60 seconds.
 - `process_alive_threshold`: how long to wait until a process is considered dead